SpiNNakerManchester/SpiNNakerManchester.github.io/2016.001.AnotherFineProductFromTheNonsenseFactory/common_pages/VirtualMode.md

 ---
-title: Executing the sPyNNaker software stack in "virtual mode"
+title: Executing the SpiNNaker software stack in "virtual mode"
 ---

-This guide will detail how to operate the sPyNNaker front end in "virtual mode".
-This results in the end user not needing a board to test basic operation of their PyNN script.
+This guide will detail how to operate either front end to the SpiNNaker software stack in "virtual mode".
+This results in the end user not needing a board to test basic operation of their script.

 # Why Would you use Virtual mode?